What if my employer refuses to pay overtime wages? Ohio Overtime Lawyers

 What if my employer uses a comp time or flexible time schedule?

 If you are a non-exempt (hourly) employee working for a private employer, then you are entitled to be paid time and a half or overtime wages for all hours worked over 40 in any workweek.
 Your employer cannot legally split your hours over the biweekly period or allow you to bank hours worked over 40 as “comp time.”
 We have already blogged about comp time (you may find the blog here).
-If you are working over 40 hours per week and not being paid overtime because of comp time or your employer is averaging your hours worked over two weeks, then contact our office to speak with an Ohio Overtime Lawyer.
+If you are working over 40 hours per week and not being paid overtime because of comp time or your employer is averaging your hours worked over two weeks, then contact our office to speak with our Ohio Overtime Lawyers.